Danielle Rapoport, Center Director

 Everyday excites me with new challenges.
 Teaching is very rewarding and is self fulfilling in watching children grow.

 Debbie started working for KinderCare in February 2012.
-Her teaching philosophy is to consider each child as an individual; meet each child's needs; create a fun and exciting environment allowing for individual differences, interests and learning opportunities.
+Her teaching philosophy is to consider each child as an individual, meet each child's needs, and create a fun and exciting environment allowing for individual differences, interests, and learning opportunities.

-Debbie's educational background includes several courses towards a Masters degree at Arcadia College; a Bachelor of Science degree in Elementary Education from Chestnut Hill College.
-In addition, she participated in continuing her education with yearly workshops, seminars, and trainings associated with young children.
-She has been activity working with children for over 30 years.
+Debbie's educational background includes several courses towards a Master's degree at Arcadia College, and she has a Bachelor of Science degree in Elementary Education from Chestnut Hill College.
+In addition, she participated in continuing her education with yearly workshops, seminars, and training associated with young children.
+She has been actively working with children for over 30 years.
 Her experience includes working with children as young as toddler age to Kindergarten aged children.
-She also has experience working a Director as well.
+She also has experience working as a Center Director as well.

 Our staff would like to welcome you to visit our center.
 The staff takes pride in keeping up to date with the latest trends in Early Childhood Education.
 Ongoing training is offered to the staff during the year at the center and through the various training opportunities in the community.